Why you don’t wear your hearing aids (and why you should)Why you don’t wear your hearing aids (and why you should)

 Why you don’t wear your hearing aids

 There are many people who’ve invested in hearing devices and yet, for a variety of reasons, aren’t using them as advised.
-Much like purchasing a gym membership, hearing aids only work if you use them.
+Some people even say they hate their hearing aids.
+But much like purchasing a gym membership, hearing aids only work if you use them.
 So why don’t you wear yours?

 In order for any hearing aid to work properly, it has to fit well.
 When it doesn’t, it can be uncomfortable and ineffective.
 If you have a behind-the-ear model (BTE) which continually falls off your ear, the tubing that connects the aid to the earmold or tip may be too long.
 Earmolds which don’t fit properly can cause redness or sores in the ear, and nobody enjoys that.
 Poor fitting custom or in-the-ear (ITE) hearing aids can cause the same problems.